 Clinical natural language processing (NLP), also known as Medical NLP, Health NLP, or Biomedical NLP, refers to automated methods to manipulate human language (i.e., spoken or textual narratives) in the biomedical domain, ranging from natural language understanding to natural language generation tasks.
-Other terms such as computational linguistics and text mining are often used interchangeable with NLP, although they may have slightly different focuses (e.g., computational linguistics is more about modeling language using computational technologies and text mining aims to apply NLP technologies to large textual collection to derive insights).
+Other terms, such as computational linguistics and text mining, are often used interchangeably with NLP.
+However, they may have slightly different focuses (e.g., computational linguistics is more about modeling language using computational technologies, and text mining aims to apply NLP technologies to extensive textual collections to derive insights).

-The terms of Clinical NLP and Medical NLP often refer to NLP for clinical documents in electronic health records (EHRs), such as discharge summaries, pathology reports, and radiology reports.
-However, Health NLP and Biomedical NLP could include broader types of textual documents that are related to healthcare or life science, e.g., biomedical literature, clinical trial documents, drug labels, social media, online forum, and many more.
+The terms Clinical NLP and Medical NLP often refer to NLP for clinical documents in electronic health records (EHRs), such as discharge summaries, pathology reports, and radiology reports.
+However, Health NLP and Biomedical NLP could include broader types of textual documents related to healthcare or life science, e.g., biomedical literature, clinical trial documents, drug labels, social media, online forums, etc.

 From the linguistics aspect, NLP tasks can be organized based on the type of linguistic information it aims to understand, including:

-semantics: to understand the meaning of words, phrases, and sentences, which is often related to information extraction tasks such named entity recognition (NER) and relation extraction (RE)
+Semantics: to understand the meaning of words, phrases, and sentences, which is often related to information extraction tasks such as named entity recognition (NER) and relation extraction (RE)